rwaldron/tc39-notes/es8/2017-03/mar-21.md

 DT: You're owning up to asking the questions in 6 months to know whether we address it again.

-DE: If we decide to reintroduce it, it can go straight to stage 3 or stage 4 if appropriate
+DE: If we decide to reintroduce it, it can go straight to stage 3 or stage 4 if appropriate.

-AWB: Probably not
+AWB: Probably not.

 PJ: It has been reviewed.
 If it is picked up, I don't see why not.